stolostron/rhacm-docs/_pages/convert_script.md

 ## Prerequisites

 - You need the `convert.sh` file.
-Contact the build focal to get the file or download it from the team Slack channel.
+Contact the tools focal to get the file or download it from the team Slack channel.

 ## Converting a guide